wocsa/cyberjutsu/README.md

-# cyberjūtsu
+# Cyberjūtsu サイバー述
-Cyberjūtsu is a new way to teach cybersecurity inspired from martial arts trainings.
+Cyberjūtsu is a new way to teach cybersecurity inspired from modern japanese martial arts way 武道 (Budō).

 Register to http://cyberjutsu.education for bootcamps or stages.

 ## What is cyberjūtsu ?

-Cyberjūtsu is a new way to teach cybersecurity inspired from martial arts trainings.
-It is an educational way which allows everyone (novice to expert) to practice together and improve themselves in cybersecurity through confrontation.
-It follows budō (judo, jujitsu, karate...) principles and ethical code.
-The goal is to reach "maximum-efficient use of computer" in a "mutual benefit" of a human confrontation.
+Cyberjūtsu is a new way to teach cybersecurity inspired from modern japanese martial arts trainings (mostly judo, karate and jujitsu).
+It is an educational way which allows everyone (novice to expert) to practice together and improve themselves in cybersecurity through sparring.
+It follows budō 武道 (judo, jujitsu, karate...) principles and moral code similar to them.
+The goal is to reach "maximum-efficient use of body, mind and computer" in a "mutual benefit" of a human confrontation.

 ## Why do we apply martial arts to cybersecurity?

+Martial Arts known benefits:
-Improve coordination between mind and movements.
-Train to act in stressing situations.
-Develop fast and accurate reflexes.
-Learn to improvise in unfamiliar events.
-Teach a code of conduct.
+* Improve coordination between mind and movements.
+* Train to act in stressing situations.
+* Develop fast and accurate reflexes.
+* Learn to improvise in unfamiliar events.
+* Teach a code of conduct.
 Learn to respect others.

 There are plenty of other reasons.